3architechs/CMP/Solution.md

 A leading airline is striving to build a comprehensive Customer Management Platform solution that enables the foundation of data driven, customer centric organization.
 This platform should enable to manage customer information across the ticket booking platforms both online and agents, call centre , check in desks, customer affairs and services, in flight retail, lounges, chauffer driven services and baggage services

 ## Business Drivers / Current Challenges

-Poor customer experience
+- Poor customer experience
-Lack of customer insights
+- Lack of customer insights
-Absence of customer's historical interactions/transactions Lack of automated service recovery options.
+- Absence of customer's historical interactions/transactions
+- Lack of automated service recovery options.
-Complex system landscape leading to cumbersome data privacy management Business Goals
+- Complex system landscape leading to cumbersome data privacy management

+## Business Goals
-Create detailed and comprehensive customer profiles Coupled with analytical tools, allow airline to remain closely engaged with the customers Create a seamless travel/customer experience.
+- Create detailed and comprehensive customer profiles
+- Couple with analytical tools to allow the airline to remain closely engaged with the customers
+- Create a seamless travel/customer experience
-Build personalized and tailored interactions and offers.
+- Build personalized and tailored interactions and offers
-Tailor a marketing campaign to specific profiles.
+- Tailor a marketing campaign to specific profiles
-Drive the sale of ancillary products and services.
+- Drive the sale of ancillary products and services
-Proactive grievance management and service recovery.
+- Proactive grievance management and service recovery
-Enhance customer satisfaction and fuel customer retention.
+- Enhance customer satisfaction and fuel customer retention
-Increase revenue and profit.
+- Increase revenue and profit.

 ## Architecture Vision
-The architecture vision  for this solution.
+The architecture vision for this solution includes:

-Integration of all available pieces of customer data to create a holistic view of the customer.
+- Integration of all available pieces of customer data to create a holistic view of the customer.
-Utilise data as a differentiator to enhance and personalize the organisations offerings Provide advanced data analytic tools that can be used to uncover insights, identify patterns, predict outcomes, and generate recommendations.
+- Utilize data as a differentiator to enhance and personalize the organization's offerings.
+- Provide advanced data analytic tools that can uncover insights, identify patterns, predict outcomes, and generate recommendations.
-Create a solution utilizing latest technology stacks that is interoperable and can scale in order to sustain the business growth and adapt to organisation changes.
+- Create a solution utilizing the latest technology stacks that is interoperable and can scale to sustain business growth and adapt to organizational changes.
-Plan and provision application resources that are cost efficient.
+- Plan and provision application resources that are cost-efficient.
-Design application, hosting and deployment methods will be cloud agnostic.
+- Design application, hosting, and deployment methods to be cloud-agnostic.
-Implement automation processes on repetitive tasks to minimise error and in order to FastTrack time to market Ensure comprehensive Identity and access management framework.
+- Implement automation processes on repetitive tasks to minimize errors and FastTrack time to market.
+- Ensure a comprehensive Identity and access management framework.
-Comply with GDPR, preserve anonymity in compliance with privacy regulations Conform to PCIDSS and other regulatory requirements.
+- Comply with GDPR, preserve anonymity in compliance with privacy regulations.
+- Conform to PCIDSS and other regulatory requirements.
-Provision comprehensive logging and auditing of all consumer data access and modifications.
+- Provision comprehensive logging and auditing of all consumer data access and modifications.
-Create consistent, user friendly and intuitive UI designs to improve user experience.
+- Create consistent, user-friendly, and intuitive UI designs to improve the user experience.
-Platform components should be designed to provide a omni channel consistent brand experience.
+- Platform components should be designed to provide an omni-channel consistent brand experience.

 ## Architecture Principles